LukeNeedham/PersonalWebsite/public/asset/blogcontent/braille-by-ear.md

 # How did I make it?

-I was honoured to be selected by JetBrains to recieve a free license for their AI coding assistant Junie, to help with this project.
+I was honoured to be selected by JetBrains to receive a free license for their AI coding assistant Junie, to help with this project.

 You can read all about my experience with Junie here:
 [blog/junie](junie)